 Acute intestinal obstruction accounts for approximately 1–3 % of all hospitalizations and a quarter of all urgent or emergent general surgery admissions.
 Approximately 80% of cases involve the small bowel, and about one-third of these patients show evidence of significant ischemia.
 The mortality rate for patients with strangulation who are operated on within 24–30 h of the onset of symptoms is approximately 8% but triples shortly thereafter.

 Extrinsic diseases most commonly cause mechanical obstruction of the small intestine.
 In the United States and Europe, almost all cases are caused by postoperative adhesions (>50%), carcinomatosis, or herniation of the anterior abdominal wall.
 Carcinomatosis most often originates from the ovary, pancreas, stomach, or colon, although rarely, metastasis from distant organs like the breast and skin can occur.
-Adhesions are ...
+Adhesions are responsible ...